katiem1013/PhotoBooth/README.md

 ## Features

-- Camera access that counts down to 4 photos being taken
+- Camera access that counts down to 4 photos being taken, one after the other
-- Different frames to go around the photos
+- Different frames to go around the photos and different filters on the photos
 - The photostrips are downloadable

 ## The Process